Music is vitally important to worship, refreshing it in ways that words alone cannot do and helping to enable worship that renews and inspires.

 The majority of the music is led by the organ or by other instruments, especially when the Music Group leads the singing.

-Our main hymn resources are Common Praise, Sing Praise, Hymns for Prayer & Praise, Common Ground, Church Hymnary 4 and other contemporary publications, providing a rich and varied diet to our services.
+Our main hymn resources are drawn from Common Praise, Sing Praise, Hymns for Prayer & Praise, Common Ground and Church Hymnary 4.
+These and other contemporary publications provide a rich and varied diet to our services.

 At Holy Trinity, we have: